Mark Pysyk: Amateur

 While competing in the Alberta Major Bantam Hockey League (AMBHL) for the 2006–07 season with the Strathcona Warriors, Pysyk recorded 15 goals and 49 points in 33 games and was the co-recipient of the league's top defenceman award.
 At the age of 15, Pysyk became the first-ever draft pick of the current incarnation of the Edmonton Oil Kings when he was selected third overall in the 2007 Western Hockey League (WHL) Bantam Draft.
 Due to his age, he would only be able to play with the team as an affiliate player for the 2007–08 season.
 He began the season with the AMBHL but was told by Oil Kings head coach Steve Pleau he would make his WHL debut after the Christmas break.
 Pysyk subsequently made his debut on December 28, 2007, against the Red Deer Rebels.
-In his second game since being called up from Midget AAA, Pysyk was working with the powerplay unit and recorded his first WHL assist.
+In his second game since being called up from Midget AAA, Pysyk was working with the power play unit and recorded his first WHL assist.

 Pysyk recorded his first career WHL goal on March 8, 2008, in a 4–1 loss to the Brandon Wheat Kings, helping the team maintain their 20–37-4 record.
 After concluding his first full season with the Oil Kings, Pysyk was the recipient of two team end-of-year awards: Rookie of the Year and Defenceman of the Year.

 Pysyk returned to the Oil Kings for the 2009–10 season, where the team had the second-fewest points in the league.
 He played 48 games before being sidelined with a broken foot but still ended the season eighth on the team in scoring.
 His efforts were recognized by Oil Kings GM Bob Green, who said: "He carried our team on his back a lot of nights this winter, and the fact that he played on a broken foot for a couple of games before he was forced to end his season early shows how much character he's developed."
-At the end of the season, Pysyk was ranked seventh among North American skaters for the 2010 NHL Entry Draft by the NHL Central Scouting Bureau.
+At the end of the season, Pysyk was ranked seventh among North American skaters for the 2010 NHL entry draft by the NHL Central Scouting Bureau.
 He was eventually selected in the first round, 23rd overall, by the Buffalo Sabres.
 Following his draft, Sabres' director of amateur scouting proposed Pysyk would need three years before making his NHL debut due to his small stature and light weight.
 After being returned to his junior team by the Sabres after training camp, Pysyk was named the captain of the Oil Kings on September 28, 2010.

-On May 13, 2012, Mark, along with the rest of the Edmonton Oil Kings, won game 7 of the WHL Finals, against the Portland Winter Hawks with a score of 4–1, to win the Ed Chynoweth Cup.
-They went on to the Memorial Cup in Shawinigan Quebec, and came in 4th.
+On May 13, 2012, Pysyk, along with the rest of the Edmonton Oil Kings, won game 7 of the WHL Finals, against the Portland Winter Hawks with a score of 4–1, to win the Ed Chynoweth Cup.
+They went on to the Memorial Cup in Shawinigan Quebec, and came in fourth.